Even the shallow water isn't safe.

 - Falling into turbulent water in the Tomb Raider series is instant death.
 One level also has a river with a current that prevents you from swimming and will carry you into a pool of man-eating pirahnas.

-Examples of Danger 3:
+Examples of Obscuring Hazard:

 - In Hollow Man, Sebastian Caine (the invisible Villain Protagonist) drowns a man in his own swimming pool.
 The victim's wife can see the vic kicking around in the pool but not Caine, and doesn't realize anything's amiss until it's too late.
 (We, however, see a very cool ghostly outline of the submerged Caine.)